 - Being overweight increases the stress through weight-bearing joints accelerating arthritic change

-Rheumoid arthritis is an active inflammatory disease in which joint pain and swelling causes joint erosion and deformity.
-In later stage rheumatoid arthritis the joints may become unstable necessitating operative treatment (joint fusion or replacement).
+Rheumatoid arthritis is an active inflammatory disease in which joint pain and swelling cause joint erosion and deformity.
+In later stage rheumatoid arthritis, the joints may become unstable necessitating operative treatment (joint fusion or replacement).

 Rheumatoid arthritis classically follows a pattern of active flare-ups when rest is required, and periods of remission when patients benefit from a physical activity programme to maintain and improve strength and flexibility.

-The joint pain and swelling associated with arthritis causes secondary muscle weakness and tightness, further reducing mobility and, in turn increasing pain.
+The joint pain and swelling associated with arthritis cause secondary muscle weakness and tightness, further reducing mobility and, in turn, increasing pain.
 This cycle of pain and reduced function needs to be broken.

 How Can We Do This?

-Your physiotherapist can give you advice on activities which:-
+- EXERCISE ADVICE – Your Arthritis Physiotherapist can give you advice on activities which:-

-At Keperra Physiotherapy and Sports Injury Clinic we can advise you on a variety of assistive devices.
+At Keperra Physiotherapy and Sports Injury Clinic, we can advise you on a variety of assistive devices including:-